-Shepherd’s delight: the unique joy of sleeping in a shepherd’s hut bed
+The unique joy of sleeping in a shepherd’s hut bed

-Counting sheep: the birth of the shepherd’s hut
+The birth of the shepherd’s hut

 Shepherds would depend on these small, wheeled huts to sleep, shelter from bad weather and store tools.
 The huts typically included a bed, a table, a stove and storage space.
 A modest setup.
-But one that provided a place of calm amid the chaos.
+But one that provided a place of calm amid the hard work.
 These days, however, you don’t need a flock of sheep to enjoy a shepherd’s hut sleep.

 Slip into something more comfortable…

 The Victorian sheep farming industry may have been a lot less productive if the shepherds had access to en-suite baths and luxurious double beds.
 At Plankbridge the idea of the shepherd’s hut as a place of refuge remains central.
 But by marrying the quintessential architecture of the Victorian design with modern interiors, we create forward-thinking living spaces – where time-honoured heritage meets modern style.

 There’s an intrinsic romance about sleeping outside in a cosy shepherd’s hut.
 It may just be a short hop from your back door, but a world away from the daytime stresses and nocturnal temptations of your home.
 A space that’s peaceful.
 A space that’s uniquely yours.
 And a space that takes you a little closer to the soothing, soporific hand of nature.

 You don’t need to be told that it feels good to get close to nature.
 But even fifteen minutes spent looking at nature promotes psychological rejuvenation.
 And the sounds of nature have been proven to decrease cortisol levels.
 That bodes well for a relaxing night’s sleep.